news

 Availability check

-Let's do this by opening a file manager on another computer and typing in the address bar:
+Or by opening the file manager on another computer and typing in the address bar:

 \\Debian_server_IP\share1